naisyrkdev/bankomat-interview-solution/README.md

 Now you can successfully build and run solution.

-The user is mocked, there is authentication nor authorization.
+The user is mocked, there is no authentication nor authorization.

 If you want acces /bank-account/withdraw-money use BankomatId: 1 and BankAccount: 1.